 Approximately 70 students are admitted each September at the Centre for Nursing Studies.
 The program may be offered at sites outside St. John's subject to approval by the Board of the CLPNNL based on human resource need.

-At the present time, the Practical Nursing Program is being brokered at the College of the North Atlantic's Corner Brook, Grand Falls-Windsor, Carbonear, St. Anthony, and Clarenville campuses, with an annual intake of approximately 35 students per site.
+At the present time, the Practical Nursing Program is being brokered at the College of the North Atlantic's Corner Brook, Grand Falls-Windsor, Carbonear, Happy Valley-Goose Bay, and Clarenville campuses, with an annual intake of approximately 35 students per site.

 For additional information regarding course offerings and the application process please contact the address below:

 St. John's, NL A1A 1E5

 The Practical Nurse Re-Entry Program is an individualized program of instruction designed to meet the needs of practical nurses in the province who have not practiced nursing in the last five years.
 Successful completion of this program allows nurses to re-apply for licensure with the College of Licensed Practical Nurses of Newfoundland and Labrador (CLPNNL).
 This program is offered by distance and may be completed anywhere in the province.
 The following link will give you additional information about this program which is offered through the Centre for Nursing Studies:

 This program is designed to enable licensed practical nurses to acquire the necessary knowledge and practice expertise to safely administer medications.
 This program has received full approval from the College for Licensed Practical Nurses of Newfoundland and Labrador.
 The following link will provide you additional information regarding this course that is offered through the Centre for Nursing Studies: